Google, with its search algorithm, uses an artificial intelligence ‘machine’ system called “RankBrain”.

 It means that Google can understand a sentence that has never been treated before, by associating it to already known sentences/concepts.

-As a machine learning system, RankBrain is constantly learning, paying close attention to parameters such as bounce rate, or time spent on a page.
+As a machine learning system, RankBrain is continuously learning, paying close attention to parameters such as bounce rate, or time spent on a page.

 What are the implications for Google users?